University of Wisconsin Stout | Wisconsin's Polytechnic University

 Get Your Hands on Your Future

 Faculty members are responsible for providing a grade (based upon the officially approved grading symbols) for every student enrolled in their classes at the end of the term of enrollment.
 The following grade categories may be assigned by faculty members responsible for instruction in the course:

-The grading scale below will be modified beginning Fall 2013.
+The grading scale below was modified effective Fall 2013.
 WS grades will become a grade of W. Students who completely withdrawal from a term will receive a WD grade for each course.

 |A||4.00||A||4.00||Exceptional graduate level achievement|

 |C||2.00||C||2.00||Graduate work at a level worth credit, but of less quality than expected|

 |D||1.00||D||1.00||Graduate work at a level unacceptable for application to a graduate degree or certification program at UW-Stout.|